Increase PHP and NGINX upload limits for WordPress

 3. Restart nginx by clicking on the restart icon

-This then should allow you to upload larger file sizes to your WordPress site.
-If you are curious as to if the configs were updated and to what other configs you might want to alter for your WordPress site, Wordpress has a section that displays current configs located in the WordPress admin dashboard > tools > site health > info > server tab.
+This should allow you to upload larger file sizes to your WordPress site.
+If you are curious whether the configs were updated and what other configs you might want to alter for your WordPress site.
+WordPress has a section that displays current configs located in the WordPress admin dashboard > tools > site health > info > server tab.